Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for actions on compact, complex K ahler manifolds

-In particular, for $x\notin F$, then $df(x)R = -g(R,R)<0$.
+In particular, for $x\notin X^0$, we obtain $df(x)R = -g(R,R)<0$.
 Note that this leads to the opposite of the conclusion by Carrell and Sommese in \cite[Lemma 1]{Carrell_Sommese_1979cmh} regarding the behavior of $f$ along trajectories of $R$ because we used the convention $\omega = g(\cdot, J\cdot)$ and not $g(J\cdot, \cdot)$, so $f$ decreases rather than increases along trajectories of $R$.